indygreg/PyOxidizer/docs/config.rst

 ===================

 PyOxidizer uses `Starlark <https://github.com/bazelbuild/starlark>`_ files to configure run-time behavior.

-Starlark is a dialect of Python intended to be used as a configuration language and the syntax should be rather obvious to any Python programmer.
+Starlark is a dialect of Python intended to be used as a configuration language and the syntax should be familiar to any Python programmer.

 Finding Configuration Files
 ===========================